jfucci/dwm/README.md

 Patches
 -------

-dwm-6.0-focusonclick - focus a window on click instead of on hover
-dwm-6.0-pango        - Xft fonts
-dwm-6.0-pertag       - allow each tag to have a different layout
-dwm-6.0-push         - push windows in the stack
-dwm-6.0-systray      - adds a system tray in the right of the status bar
-dwm-r1606-exresize   - adds resize features (remember floating windows' positions, resize with the keyboard)
+dwm-10e232f9ace7-pertag.diff          - different layouts per tag
+dwm-10e232f9ace7-swapfocus.diff       - reach the last used window via meta-s dwm-6.0-monoclecount.diff             - replace the [M] with a count of how many windows there are and which one is currently shown dwm-6.0-uselessgaps.diff              - choose in which modes there will be useless gaps between windows dwm-r1615-mpdcontrol.diff             - control mpd via keyboard shorcuts dwm-10e232f9ace7-push.diff            - move clients in the client list dwm-6.0-deck.diff                     - add another layout in which the number of windows visible can be restricted dwm-6.0-single_window_no_border.diff  - when in monocle mode, get rid of the border dwm-6.1-systray.diff                  - add a system tray to the statusbar

 Compiling Instructions
 ----------------------